Flexible control of the median of the false discovery proportion: Controlling the mFDP

 Assume $\mathbb{T}\subseteq[0,1/2)$ and $ \mathbb{P}\big\{\tilde{B}(q)\geq \tilde{B}(1-q)\big\}\geq 0.5 $.
 Then i.e., the $\overline{B}(I)$ are simultaneous $50\%$ confidence bounds for the number of true hypotheses in $I$.
 In particular, the function $\mathbb{T}\rightarrow\mathbb{N}$ defined by $t\mapsto \overline{B}(\R(t))$ is a confidence envelope.

 \end{theorem}

-It follows from Theorem 3 in \citet{goeman2021only} that if the \emph{local tests} discussed in the proof of Theorem \ref{thmctmethod} are admissible, then the procedure of Theorem \ref{thmctmethod} is admissible.
-The latter means that there exists no procedure that is uniformly more powerful.
-By Theorem \ref{thmequivct} below it then follows that the envelope $\tilde{B}'(t)$ from Theorem \ref{thmenvelope} is also admissible.
+If the \emph{local tests} discussed in the proof of Theorem \ref{thmctmethod} are admissible, then the method of Theorem \ref{thmctmethod} is admissible, in the sense of Theorem 3 in \citet{goeman2021only}.
 The local tests will usually be admissible when $\mathbb{B}$ is any reasonable family, for example the family considered in Section \ref{secspecific}.
+By Theorem \ref{thmequivct} below, if the procedure of Theorem \ref{thmctmethod} is admissible, then the envelope $\tilde{B}'(t)$ from Theorem \ref{thmenvelope} is also admissible.

 \begin{theorem} For every $t\in\mathbb{T}$, the bound $\tilde{B}'(t)$ from Theorem \ref{thmenvelope} is equal to the bound $\overline{B}(\R(t))$ from Theorem \ref{thmctmethod}.
 Moreover, if the procedure from Theorem \ref{thmctmethod} that provides bounds for all $I\in \mathcal{M}$ is admissible, then the envelope $\tilde{B}'$ is also admissible.
 Here admissibility of $\tilde{B}'$ means that there exists no envelope $B:\mathbb{T}\rightarrow \mathbb{N}$ such that $B(t)\leq \tilde{B}'(t)$ for all $t\in\mathbb{T}$ and such that $\mathbb{P}\{\exists t\in\mathbb{T}:B(t)< \tilde{B}'(t)\}>0.$ \end{theorem}